Postgraduate (MSc, MA, MBA, PhD) Programs in Entrepreneurship

 Entrepreneurship is key to the UK, and world, economy.
 SMEs (small and medium-sized enterprises) generate half of the UK’s national income and two-thirds of all employment.
 In fact, small businesses constitute 99.6% of all UK private sector businesses – large companies and corporations only account for 0.4% of all businesses in the UK private sector.
 So it is no wonder that increasing numbers of students are choosing to set up their own business, join small start-ups or take on their family business post-graduation instead of following the well-trodden path into a graduate trainee scheme with a large corporate.

 Some savvy universities have been quick with the uptake and are adapting their curriculum to meet these needs.
-Aston Business School offers a tailored MSc Entrepreneurship and International Business with modules such as Entrepreneurial Strategies, Entrepreneurship in Emerging Economies and International Entrepreneurship, as well as a solid grounding in business knowledge such as International Business, Business Finance, Marketing Management and Operations Management, to give budding entrepreneurs the perfect set of skills to get started in setting up a successful business.
+Aston Business School offers a tailored MSc Marketing & Entrepreneurship with modules such as Entrepreneurial Strategies, Entrepreneurship in Emerging Economies and International Entrepreneurship, as well as a solid grounding in business knowledge such as International Business, Business Finance, Marketing Management and Operations Management, to give budding entrepreneurs the perfect set of skills to get started in setting up a successful business.

 A degree in entrepreneurship can provide you with:

 • The opportunity to develop highly relevant skills, from business basics to entrepreneur-specific skills (such as how best to write a business plan targeted to venture capitalists).

 • Credibility as someone interested in, dedicated to, and knowledgeable about business and entrepreneurship.